Fold-transversal surface code cultivation: Results

-\Cref{fig:LER} contains the results for $\ket{H_\mathrm{XY}}$ cultivation with $\fd{3}$.
-Interestingly, the LERs for $\ket{H_\mathrm{XY}}$ cultivation are virtually indistinguishable from those for $\ket{Y}$ state cultivation.
-This result is in contrast to previous work which estimates a factor of two difference between LERs for magic state and stabilizer state preparation (see Fig.\,13 of~\cite{gidney2024magic}).
-We note that our handoff strategy is too expensive to simulate $\fd{5}$ MSC which uses roughly $47$ qubits during cultivation.
-Nevertheless, our demonstration for $\fd{3}$ establishes it as a useful tool for estimating the performance of protocols where the system is limited to a small number of qubits during non-Clifford operations in a circuit.
+The state vector simulations are only performed up to the logical checks in the cultivation stage, which involve a small number of qubits.
+This renders handoff tractable for the $\fd3$ protocol.
+However, our handoff strategy is too expensive to simulate $\fd5$, which uses roughly 47 qubits during cultivation.
+Nevertheless, our demonstration for $\fd3$ establishes it as a useful tool for estimating the performance of protocols where the system is limited to a small number of qubits during non-Clifford operations in a circuit.